cjakma/wood-case-keyboard/README.md

 - Layout support is quiet limited at this point.
 It can parse only subset of [keyboard-layout-editor](http://www.keyboard-layout-editor.com/)s syntax.
   Result maybe ugly with other layouts than 60% board.
+- There seems to be errors in `base.stl` model.
+They are automatically fixed in most tools but it can be problametic in some cases.
 <!-- - You have to make PCB yourself unless you like [HHKB layout](https://github.com/jinhwanlazy/hhkb-pcb).  -->

 # Dependancies